jotapesp/NewContactsApp/README.md

 the app for the first time, you likely do not have any file to pass its name in the command line, therefore, type only "python app.py".
-In case you have already used the app and saved the contacts list in a file, you can either parse its na- me in the command line or use the function in the app menu.
+In case you have already used the app and saved the contacts list in a file, you can either parse its na- me in the command line or use the function in the app menu to load the file.